-• Out-of-network referrals do not require plan notification or authorization however can be requested and is encouraged for some services to ensure there is no delay in claims processing as out-of-network services are subject to a medical necessity review upon claims submission, if not precertified.
-Services deemed to be noncovered will result in the claim denying with member liability.

-• Out-of-network services are subject to the member's out-of-network cost share.
+- Out-of-network referrals do not require plan notification or authorization however can be requested and is encouraged for some services to ensure there is no delay in claims processing as out-ofnetwork services are subject to a medical necessity review upon claims submission, if not precertified.
+Services deemed to be noncovered will result in the claim denying with member liability unless urgent, emergent, out-of-area renal dialysis or when prior approval has been provided by the plan. - Out-of-network services are subject to the member's out-of-network cost share.
 Empire Medicare Advantage PPO members also will have less out-of-pocket expense if they select a provider in the network.